wso2/apk/gateway/enforcer/README.md

 ## Prerequisites

-The following should be installed in your dev machine.
+The following should be installed in your development machine.

 - [Gradle](https://gradle.org/install/) >= 7.5.1 version
 - [Docker](https://docs.docker.com/engine/install/ubuntu/) >= 17.03 version